 presentment

-1) A demand for payment of a promissory note when it is due.
-The Uniform Commercial Code § 3-501 defines Presentment as: “a demand made by or on behalf of a person entitled to enforce an instrument (i) to pay the instrument made to the drawee or a party obliged to pay the instrument or, in the case of a note or accepted draft payable at a bank, to the bank, or (ii) to accept a draft made to the drawee.”
+In commercial law, a presentment is a formal demand for payment or acceptance of a negotiable instrument, such as a promissory note or bill of exchange, when it becomes due.
+Under the Uniform Commercial Code § 3-501, presentment is “a demand made by or on behalf of a person entitled to enforce an instrument (i) to pay the instrument made to the drawee or a party obliged to pay the instrument, or, in the case of a note or accepted draft payable at a bank, to the bank, or (ii) to accept a draft made to the drawee.”

 Wex